640 South State StreetDover, Delaware 19901

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Some medications keep the pituitary gland from releasing TSH.
+Some medicines keep the pituitary gland from releasing TSH.
 These include:

-Other drugs that can affect thyroid tests include:
+Other medicines that can affect thyroid tests include:

-Tell your doctor if you're taking medication.
-Certain medications can affect thyroid test results.
+Tell your healthcare provider if you're taking medicine.
+Certain medicines can affect thyroid test results.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.